-For Sale: A charming and extensively renovated two double bedroom terrace property of 1925, tucked away in a secluded cul-de-sac, in a popular and neighbourly part of Teddington village on the border with Hampton Wick, with Bushy Park behind, outstanding schools nearby and close to excellent transport links into Central London and Heathrow Airport.
+A charming and extensively renovated two double bedroom terrace property, tucked away in a secluded cul-de-sac, in a popular and neighbourly part of Teddington village on the border with Hampton Wick.
+Royal Bushy Park and outstanding schools nearby, along with excellent transport links into Central London and Heathrow Airport.

 Lovingly owned within the same family for 34 years.
-In 2015 the property was comprehensively renovated to a high quality and extended to respect the original period of construction (photos and building control certification available following the stages of the renovation).
+In 2015 the property was comprehensively renovated to a high standard.
+The home was extended to respect the original period of construction (photos and building control certification available following the stages of the renovation).
 British made parts and materials used wherever possible.
-Works involved new plumbing and condensing boiler, complete electrical re-wire, new pine floorboards, significant structural improvements and an individually designed kitchen/diner with architectural glazing to maximise light and with bi-fold doors to the garden.
+Works involved new plumbing and condensing boiler, complete electrical re-wire, new pine floorboards, significant structural improvements and an individually designed kitchen/diner with architectural glazing and with bi-fold doors to the garden.
 In addition, new double glazed sash style windows were installed throughout.

-Internally the ground floor accommodation enjoys a favourable layout with an open plan double reception room and side staircase (storage under) with twin openings giving way to the kitchen/diner.
-In our opinion this configuration of space generates better light and is generally more sociable.
-The kitchen features part vaulted ceiling with twin velux skylights and is fitted with composite stone worktops, plenty of storage and integrated appliances made in UK to include fridge/freezer, washing machine, dish washer, five burner gas hob and high-level oven.
+Internally the ground floor accommodation enjoys an open plan double reception room and side staircase (storage under) with twin openings giving way to the kitchen/diner.
+In our opinion this configuration of space generates better through light and is generally more sociable.
+The kitchen features part vaulted ceiling with twin skylights and is fitted with composite stone worktops, plenty of storage and integrated appliances made in UK to include fridge/freezer, washing machine, dish washer, five burner gas hob and high-level oven.